jadeforrest/blog/content/posts/2020-10-07--tools-to-make-your-organization-better/index.md

 A second use of Donut is for *random pairings of people*.
 You set up a Slack room, and all the participants in that room will be randomly paired with each other, and sent calendar invites for times they're both available.
 It's a great way to automate random information flow in a company, simulating the random conversations you would have in person in an office.
 I loved how I would meet random people in the company and be able to ask them about their corner of the world.

-I also used it for skip level 1-1 planning.
-Instead of using a spreadsheet to track a rotation of people, HeyTaco automated it.
+I also used it for [skip level 1-1](/skip-level-1-on-1s/) planning.
+Instead of using a spreadsheet to track a rotation of people, Donut automated it.
 I had a Slack channel that had everyone in it anyway, so Donut would randomly pair us up for skip level 1-1s at times we were both available.

 Donut can do interesting things like pair 3 people together, or randomly select people from a group, so you can do things like have random pair programming sessions, or randomly select people to do gamedays each week.